ThomasNowProductions/BreathSpace/docs/README.md

 ## Project Overview

-OpenBreath is a Flutter application designed to help users practice various breathing exercises for relaxation and meditation.
+BreathSpace is a Flutter application designed to help users practice various breathing exercises for relaxation and meditation.
 The app features:

 - Multiple breathing exercise patterns
 - Progressive exercise programs